MrSinzo/Kyle-Feldmans-Portfolio/README.md

 ### [Credits and Licenses](#creds)

 ## What is it? <a name="what"></a>
-This is a simple webpage that will contain future project along with some basic "employer desired" details about myself (Kyle F.)
+This is a simple webpage that will contain future projects along with some basic "employer desired" details about myself (Kyle Feldman)

 ## Why did I make this? <a name="why"></a>